By Hussain Sultan | July 10, 2025

 When you request features at time t0, the rolling window only considers data from t-5 through t0.
 Data from t+1 is invisible.

-We took inspiration from Feast’s api, and implement similar semantics as Feast.
+We took inspiration from Feast’s API, and implement similar semantics as Feast.
 A proper integration with Feast will provide the project management and feature registry while delegating multi-engine transformation to Xorq and perhaps supporting the Catalog server as a datasource in Feast.

 The real power emerges when you combine Xorq’s deferred execution with Feast’s mature feature management platform.
 This gives you a clear separation of concerns: